Beam-like topologically interlocked structures with hierarchical interlocking: Conclusion

 \section{Conclusion}

-This study has focused on the effects of bio-inspired hierarchical interlocking on beam-like topologically interlocked structures (TIS).
-Specifically, we sought out to test whether it was possible, through architecturing the blocks' surface morphology, to reach the theoretical capacities of these structures with realistic friction coefficients, which cannot be done with planar-faced blocks.
-Towards this aim, we have tested a centrally loaded TIS, where different patterns of surface waviness have been superimposed upon originally planar-faced blocks.
-We have found that, with certain waviness patterns, it is possible to reach the theoretical limit at much lower and realistic friction coefficients.
-Moreover, we have found that the load-carrying capacity with wavy block surfaces converges to the one of planar-faced beam-like TIS at high friction.
-Our observations demonstrate the usefulness of hierarchical interlocking in TIS and point to the potential of harnessing it in the design of TIS.
+This study focused on the effects of bio-inspired hierarchical interlocking on beam-like topologically interlocked structures (TIS).
+Specifically, we sought to test whether it was possible, by architecting the surface morphology of blocks, to reach the theoretical capacities of these structures with realistic friction coefficients, which cannot be achieved with planar-faced blocks.
+To this end, we tested a centrally loaded TIS, where different patterns of surface waviness were superimposed on the originally planar-faced blocks.
+We found that, with certain waviness patterns, it is possible to reach the theoretical limit at much lower and more realistic friction coefficients.
+Moreover, we found that the load-carrying capacity of structures with wavy block surfaces converges to that of a planar-faced beam-like TIS at high friction.
+Our observations demonstrate the usefulness of hierarchical interlocking in TIS and highlight its potential in the design of TIS.